xingtel/License-plate-character/README.md

-License-plate-character trained and  Recognized  Based on caffe mnist There was a Demo based On EasyPR .https://github.com/liuruoze/EasyPR
+License-plate-character trained and  Recognized  Based on caffe mnist .this is a Demo based On EasyPR .https://github.com/liuruoze/EasyPR

 - **how to use**
 Decompress bin.rar to the current path